This is our most widely read series here on the Cyber PR Music blog and we have recently updated it, just for YOU.

 Let’s dive in!

 (again, if you already released music, don’t worry!
-Backtrack and reset the stage.)
+Backtrack and reset the stage) and for the future… now you know 🙂

 *Note: albums used to come out on a Tuesday and now Friday is the official release day (if you are going by industry standards).

-CD Baby, Tunecore etc. don’t cover everything, and independently you need to also be aware of additional distribution outlets for increased reach, a list that includes Soundcloud, Pandora and creating playlists on Spotify.
+CD Baby, Tunecore etc. don’t cover everything, and independently you need to also be aware of additional distribution outlets for increased reach, a list that includes SoundCloud, Pandora and verifying as well as creating playlists on Spotify.

 Ariel wrote a detailed guide to help you with the architecture.

-Time and energy needs to be spent building a strong online presence in order to be taken seriously as an artist for when the time comes to start actively promoting.
+Time and energy need to be spent building a strong online presence in order to be taken seriously as an artist for when the time comes to start actively promoting.

 What we see: many artists don’t know the basics.
 This will hurt your promotional efforts as music industry professionals, music bloggers, and fans will visit your socials to see what kind of existing following you have and how serious you are.
 Stale, overly promotional, or boring profiles will not help your chances of engaging anyone.

-We will focus on the 4 most important socials: Twitter, Facebook, YouTube, and Instagram.
+We will focus on the 4 largest socials: Instagram, Twitter, Facebook, and YouTube

 YouTube is the first place where millions of people go to search for music.
 It is a very powerful platform where artists are getting discovered.
 For any artist looking to increase awareness, it is imperative to have a presence on YouTube with a professional looking channel, and a cover image that is linked to your other socials so people can connect with you across platforms.
 Make categories to group your videos for easy viewing, such as “Behind The Scenes”, “Official Music Videos”, and “Live Performances”.
 Also, highlight an official music video in the featured spot at the top.
 The channel for The Flaming Lips is a great example of these practices put to use.